Naperville Concrete Construction

 We apply a curing compound and, once set, a protective sealer.
 Forms are removed, soil is backfilled along the edges, and the site is cleaned up.
 You can walk on the new surface within 24-48 hours.

 Walkway pricing depends on length, width, finish, and whether existing concrete needs to be removed.
-Smaller projects have a higher per-square-foot cost because setup and mobilization are fixed.
+Smaller projects carry a higher per-square-foot cost because setup and mobilization are fixed.
+Quotes from Naperville Concrete Construction follow an on-site walk of the planned route.

 Naperville Walkway Pricing (2025)